open-contracting/standard/docs/guidance/model/pre-qualification.md

    .. markdown ::

-      OCDS does not currently provide a means to disclose information on the second stage of multi-stage contracting processes.
-Possible approaches to modelling multi-stage contracting processes in OCDS are under discussion for inclusion in a future version of the standard ([Github issue](https://github.com/open-contracting/standard/issues/440)).
+      OCDS does not currently provide a way to disclose information on the second stage of multi-stage procedures.
+The approach to modelling multi-stage procedures is under discussion on [Github issue](https://github.com/open-contracting/standard/issues/440).

       Contact the [helpdesk](../../support/index.md) if you want to disclose this type of information.
 ```